polymathrobotics/oci/cinc/README.md

 ## cinc-auditor

 Cinc Auditor is built from Chef Inspec.
 Cinc Auditor is 100% compatible with its upstream Chef Inspec counterpart.
+It's the Chef equivalent of Ansible molecule, except that Inspec can be used separate from the Chef Configuration Management language/tooling.
+Chef Inspec is more generic and doesn't have a dependency on Chef - perfect for testing containers!

 To run an inspec profile in order to test some infrastructure, just bind mount the source into `/share` like so: